SteffenMangold/EntityFrameworkCore.Cacheable/README.md

 ## Configuring a DbContext

-There are three types of configurations for the DbContext to support `Cachable`.
-Each sample uses `UseSqlite` as an option only for showing the pattern.
+There are three types of configurations for the DbContext to support `Cachable.` Each sample only uses' UseSqlite' to show the pattern.

 For more information about this, please read [configuring DbContextOptions](https://docs.microsoft.com/de-de/ef/core/miscellaneous/configuring-dbcontext#configuring-dbcontextoptions).